barbaradenney/portfolio/content/posts/building-scalable-design-system-multiple-products-theming-approach.md

 categories: ["blog"]
 ---

-## Introduction

-As digital products evolve, so too must the systems that support their design and development.
-The initial success of our design system prompted a decision to expand the project, bringing more resources and focus to ensure that it could scale across a broader range of products.
-After the initial rollout, the stakeholders committed additional time and funding, leading to the expansion of the contract and a full-time designer role dedicated to the system.
-Having worked part-time on the design system, I was able to transition into this full-time role and contribute to the system's growth.

-## The Challenge: Accommodating Multiple Brands in One System

-When the design system was first created, it was built to support a single product.
-However, as the project expanded to include more products, the system’s limitations became apparent.
-The original design system, with its components and guidelines, was not designed to accommodate the varying needs of multiple distinct products.
-This created a challenge: How could we maintain consistency across all products while respecting each one’s unique brand identity?

 ### Problem: Multiple Products, One System

-With the addition of new products, the design system needed to cater to a more diverse set of needs.
-How could we design a system that offered guidance, components, and design resources for multiple products without overwhelming users with unnecessary complexity?
-The system had been created for a single product, and expanding it required rethinking how we could serve multiple brands under one umbrella without sacrificing usability or consistency.
+ The current design system had been created for a single product and we now needed to update the design system to support more products.
+Expanding it required rethinking how we could serve multiple brands under one umbrella.
+The new design system would have to allow unique guidance, components, and design resources for multiple products without overwhelming users with unnecessary complexity.

 ## The Solution: A Theming Approach to Product Diversity

 To solve this challenge, we implemented a theming solution.
 Theming allows the design system to be flexible and adaptable, providing a seamless experience for users across different products.
 Here’s how it works:

 - **Product-Specific Views**: Users can toggle between different products within the system, switching the theme to match the selected product.
-For example, if a designer needs to work on a component for Product A, they can select Product A from a dropdown menu, and the design system will adjust to reflect Product A’s visual style and guidelines.
+Components for that brand could be seen when selected.
+Selecting the see all option would show all components from every product.

 - **Consistent Experience Across Products**: While each product has its own unique branding and design elements, the underlying structure of the design system remains consistent.
 This means that whether a designer is working on Product A or Product B, they are using the same core system components, ensuring a cohesive experience across all products.

+- **Token structure** Having a token library helps create a single source of truth for colors and styles.
+Having consistent naming for each product ensure the token switching remains consistent.

 This theming solution allowed us to maintain a unified design system that could serve multiple products while respecting each product's individual branding requirements.

+ {{< codepen user="babsdenney" id="EaVmzgd" height="600" >}}

 ## Key Benefits of the Theming Solution